Individual Voluntary Arrangement (IVA)

 Any charges for the progression of an IVA are approved upfront with yourself and your creditors.
 Missed payments can bring your IVA to an end and could result in bankruptcy.
 Your home is at risk if your IVA fails.

-Fees will be charged if a solution is taken in order for us to set up your plan and maintain it – all fees will be outlined during your consultation.
-For further information on fees, please see the FAQ section of the different solutions available.
-Retained payment may place you further into arrears.
-You have the right to a cooling off period of 14 days.
+You have the right to a cooling-off period of 14 days.
 It is likely that your ability to obtain further credit in the short term will be affected and this may also be the case over the medium to long term.
+Calls to our free

 The protocol aimed to simplify the IVA process, but particularly to help make the process as fair as possible for both consumers and creditors.